Grief & Support

 Should I take a toddler to a funeral?

-Navigating grief at different ages requires patience, observation, and a willingness to meet people where they are.
-Whether you are helping a child understand the "broken body" of a pet or supporting a spouse through the loss of a parent, remember that there is no "correct" way to mourn.
+Supporting grief at different ages takes patience, observation, and a willingness to meet people where they are.
+Whether you are helping a child understand the death of a pet or supporting a spouse through the loss of a parent, there is no single correct way to mourn.

 Informational Purposes Only